haiiro-io/violet/contents/en/work/finery.md

 ### When there isn’t any registered coordination on the calendar

-When there isn’t any registered coordination on a user’s calendar, a slightly playful comment, “You’re Naked”, is displayed to urge users to register a coordination.
+When there isn’t any information on a user’s calendar yet, a slightly playful comment (“You’re Naked”) is displayed to invite users to register a coordination.

 <work-media name="calendar_empty.jpg" alt="The empty design" />